Growth in automotive

 Petcoke imports growth

 India's share in crude steel production

-Fourth largest iron ore producer in the world
+Fourth largest iron ore and aluminium producer in the world

 India has large reserves of Iron ore, Bauxite, Chromium, Manganese ore, Baryte, Rare earth and Mineral salts.
 India produces as many as 95 minerals, which includes 4 fuel, 10 metallic, 23 non-metallic, 3 atomic and 55 minor minerals (including building and other materials).
 In 2015-16, there were more than 2,101 reported mines excluding atomic and minor minerals, natural gas and petroleum (crude).